nicolashainaux/symbols-tree-nav/README.md

 ## Extra Features (without settings)
 Here I'll try to keep an up-to-date list of the features that are proposed in symbols-tree-nav but not (yet?) in symbols-tree-view.
 Apart from the features already described in the Extra Settings section above.

+* Highlight symbol parent when current element is collapsed and other enhancements (credits go to [https://github.com/lowegreg](https://github.com/lowegreg) in [PR #18](https://github.com/nicolashainaux/symbols-tree-nav/pull/18)).

 * Enhanced support for markdown files (from [symbols-tree-view PR #138](https://github.com/xndcn/symbols-tree-view/pull/138)) and for YAML files.